 Buildings usually feature small metal tags with their number (3-1-14 or just 1-14 in case of the WWF above), while lampposts or other objects often bear bigger plaques (see the photo above) indicating the district name in Chinese characters as well as the block reference (in our WWF example 1-14).

-Locating addresses can pose quite a challenge to foreigners and Japanese alike, and even taxi drivers seem to have occasional problems locating their destinations.
+Locating addresses can pose quite a challenge to foreigners and Japanese alike, and even taxi drivers seem to have occasional problems finding their destinations.
 Make it a rule to have an address written down in Japanese and English, in order to ask at train or bus stations, or even better, at the local koban (police box), which always have very detailed maps of their local area and can provide you with the most minute details, the next good ramen restaurant for example.
-In case all precautions fail and you got hopelessly lost, use the phone: people will usually be glad to pick you up from the nearest station or the kōban.
+In case all precautions fail, and you got hopelessly lost, use the phone: people will usually be glad to pick you up from the nearest station or the kōban.